gracicot/gracicot.github.io/_posts/2019-02-13-i-made-a-package-manager-using-cmake.md

 But I still made one.
 And I made it using CMake scripts.
 I'm currently using it for a hobby project a small team and I are working on, and I'm likely keeping it and maintaining it for a little while.

 Why is that?
-And why on earth using cmake as a scripting language?
+And why on earth using CMake as a scripting language?
 Today I'll explain my needs at the time, the thought process behind it and show you the result.

 <!--more-->